-- (A) A person commits Unlawful Operation of a Motor Vehicle when he or she operates a vehicle: - On any street or road within the Reservation in willful disregard for the safety of persons or property; or - (2) In excess of any posted speed limit on any road on the Reservation; or - (3) In disregard of any posted road or traffic sign on any road on the Reservation; or - (4) Without wearing a seatbelt; or - (5) Without a valid state driver's license; or - (6) Without vehicle registration; or - (7) Without proof of insurance; or - (8) With a child who is not restrained in a child safety seat; or - (9) Without factory installed, operational lighting or equipment. - (B) A person commits Unlawful Operation of a Motor Vehicle when: - (1) He or she operates a motorcycle or ATV without a helmet or spark arrester; or - (2) He or she refuses to provide his or her driver's license or proof of insurance at the request of a Tribal Police Officer.
+- (2) In excess of any posted speed limit on any road on the Reservation; or - (3) In Disregard of any posted road or traffic sign on any road on the Reservation; or - (4) Without wearing a seatbelt; or

+- (5) Without a valid state driver's license or vehicle registration; or - (6) Without proof of insurance; or - (7) With a child who is not restrained in a child safety seat; or - (8) Without factory installed, operational lighting or equipment. - (B) A person commits Unlawful Operation of a Motor Vehicle when: - (1) He or she operates a motorcycle or ATV without a helmet or spark arrester; or - (2) He or she refuses to provide his or her driver's license or proof of insurance at the request of a Tribal Police Officer.